What are Brokerage Fees? Fees, Commissions & Charges Explained

 There are some brokers and investment houses that will charge a fee for possessing an account with them.
 After all, the maintenance of their platform, customer service support, regulations, and staff members will all incur expenses.
 The question is whether or not they will pass it on to you.

 For example, some institutions charge £1.80 per month as a fixed account admin fee, whereas some banks charge a minimum of £4 per month if you have cash in their account, or if you have an open investment.
 Again, these monthly fees can start to add up - even when you are not using the account.
-If you are considering trading with Admirals you might be pleased to know that there are €0 account maintenance fees and €0 custody fees.
+If you are considering trading with Admiral Markets you might be pleased to know that there are €0 account maintenance fees and €0 custody fees.

 Platform fees